Dud

-A dud is an ammunition round or explosive that fails to fire or detonate, respectively, on time or on command.
-Poorly designed devices (for example, improvised explosive devices (IEDs)), and small devices, have higher chances of being duds.
+A dud is in general something that fails to function in the way it is intended to.
+In a military context the word is often used to refer to an ammunition round or explosive that fails to fire or detonate as expected.
+Poorly designed devices (for example, improvised explosive devices (IEDs), shoddy workmanship at the munitions factory, over-complicated fuses, and small devices), have higher chances of being duds.
+During the Continuation War 1941-1944, Finns estimated up to 20% to 30% of all Soviet shells would be duds.

 Duds are still dangerous, and can explode if handled.
-They have to be deactivated and disposed of carefully.
+They must be deactivated and disposed of carefully.
 In war-torn areas, many curious children have been injured or killed from tampering with such devices.